MJCappella/alx-interview/0x05-nqueens/README.md

       [[0, 4], [1, 2], [2, 0], [3, 5], [4, 3], [5, 1]]
       julien@ubuntu:~/0x08.
 N Queens$
       ```
-    + You don’t have to print the solutions in a specific order.
   + You are only allowed to import the `sys` module.